Neymar: 2012–13: Continued individual dominance and final season

 On 25 August 2012, he scored a brace in the 2–1 away win at Palmeiras.
 On 3 November, in the league fixture away at Cruzeiro, Neymar scored a hat-trick and assisted Felipe Anderson's goal, to help his side to a 4–0 win.
 Neymar finished off the 2012 season in style, first setting-up Victor Andrade's equaliser, then scoring twice, to give Santos a 3–1 home win over Palmeiras on 1 December.
-Neymar was voted the Best Player of the 2012 Recopa Sudamericana, scoring in the second leg to assist Santos in winning the title, 2–0 on aggregate against U. de Chile.
-Neymar finished the 2012 season with 43 goals, one more than his breakthrough 2010 season, but this time doing it in just 47 matches instead of 60.
-Due to his performances, Neymar was awarded the Bola de Ouro for the second consecutive time.
-He was one of three finalists in the 2012 FIFA Puskás Award and finished runner-up behind Miroslav Stoch.
-He won the 2012 South American Footballer of the Year, retaining his award and winning it ahead of the likes of Ronaldinho.
+Neymar finished the 2012 season with 43 goals in just 47 matches.
+He won the 2012 South American Footballer of the Year, retaining his award.
+Pelé claimed that Neymar is the best player in the world; former Argentine player Diego Maradona responded to this: "Maybe Neymar is the best player in the world, but only if you say that Messi is from a different planet."
+At this point in his career, Neymar was touted to emulate Messi — or even surpass him.